 Exercise, especially something that makes you sweat.
 Movement can focus the mind and is powerful tension relief.
 It’s great for getting your mind off something like a rejection.

 During your downtime, those moments when your mind will fill with obsessive thoughts, start learning something new.
 Learning something takes focus.
 This helps you stop mulling over the rejection.

 Plus you’ll learn something.
 Win!
 You can even do this during commutes or while waiting in line somewhere.
 Try audiobooks, podcasts, audio courses during those times.

 There’s a reason coloring book sales exploded a few years ago.
 They help you zone out, take your mind of stresses and just color.
-Affordable and accessible for most.
-Grab a coloring book or print some from my Self-Care Lounge.
+They’re affordable and accessible for most.
+You can buy a color book or find coloring pages online.

 How to deal with rejection longer term

 - Do something that scares you regularly, every day if you can.
 Put yourself forward into situations where you could possibly be rejected.
 This may be career-wise or other.
 You know what makes you most uncomfortable.
 Those are the things that push you and help build rejection muscles.
 The idea here is to get comfortable being uncomfortable.
 The more rejection you experience, the less harsh the sting.